ASIMO: Public appearances

 Since ASIMO was introduced in 2000, the robot has traveled around the world and performed in front of international audiences.

 ASIMO made its first public appearance in the United States in 2002 when it rang the bell to open trade sessions for the New York Stock Exchange.

 The robot first visited the United Kingdom in January 2003 for private demonstrations at the Science Museum in London.
 ASIMO continued on a world tour, making stops in countries such as Spain, the United Arab Emirates, Russia, South Africa, and Australia.

-From January 2003 to March 2005, the robot toured the U.S. and Canada, demonstrating its abilities for more than 130,000 people.
+From January 2003 to March 2005, the robot toured the US and Canada, demonstrating its abilities for more than 130,000 people.
 From 2003 to 2004, ASIMO was part of a North American educational tour, where it visited top science and technology museums and academic institutions throughout North America.
 The goal of the tour was to encourage students to study science through a live show that highlighted ASIMO's abilities.
 Additionally, the robot visited top engineering and computer science colleges and universities across the US as part of the ASIMO Technology Circuit Tour in an effort to encourage students to consider scientific careers.

-In March 2005, the robot walked the red carpet at the world premiere of the animated film Robots.

-In June 2005, ASIMO became a feature in a show called "Say 'Hello' to Honda's ASIMO" at Disneyland's Innoventions attraction, which was a part of the Tomorrowland area of the park.
+In March 2005, ASIMO walked the red carpet at the world premiere of the animated film Robots.
+In June of that year, the robot became a feature in a show called "Say 'Hello' to Honda's ASIMO" at Disneyland's Innoventions attraction, which was aa part of the Tomorrowland area of the park.
 This was the only permanent installation of ASIMO in North America until Innoventions was closed in April 2015.

 In a demonstration at Honda's Tokyo headquarters in 2007, the company demonstrated new intelligence technologies that enabled multiple ASIMO robots to work together.
 The demonstration showed the robot's ability to identify and avoid oncoming people, work with another ASIMO, recognize when to recharge its battery, and perform new tasks such as carrying a tray and pushing a cart.